Mary Soames: Family

 Mary married the Conservative politician Christopher Soames (later created Baron Soames) in 1947 and they had five children:

 Death

-On 31 May 2014, Lady Soames died at her home in London at the age of 91 following a short illness.
+On 31 May 2014, Lady Mary Soames died at her home in London at the age of 91 following a short illness.
 Her ashes are buried next to those of her husband within the Churchill plot at St Martin's Church, Bladon, near Woodstock, Oxfordshire.
 Since 24 September 1982, with the death of her sister Sarah, she had been the last surviving child of Winston Churchill.

 Six months after her death, on 17 December 2014, Sotheby's London auctioned 255 items out of her collection on behalf of her heirs, including paintings by and memorabilia attached to her father.
 According to Sotheby's, the sale "realised an outstanding total of £15,441,822, well above pre-sale expectations of £3.6-5.5 million."